Types of Degrees/Credentials

-There are more than 300 career programs to choose from.
+There are more than 500 career programs to choose from.
 Depending on the program, you can receive an associate degree, one- or two-year technical diploma, short-term diploma or certificate.
-There is also a Liberal Arts program, Apprenticeship program, and Advance Technical Certificate opportunity for employers.
+There is also a Liberal Arts program, Apprenticeships, and Advance Technical Certificates for skills-focused education.

 Applied Associate Degree

 This two-year program (full-time) combines technical skills (except liberal arts) with general education, such as math, communications and social sciences.
 Credits in this type of program tend to transfer more readily than in the diploma programs.

 These programs help you learn occupational skills, hands-on and some programs can take as little as one or two years to complete, respectively, for full-time students.

 These short-term programs focus on one particular occupation and can take less than a year to complete if attending full-time.